xtuml/training/doc-training/notes/1_training_dnt.md

 6.8.8     "Polymorphic Events" (Asynchronous polymorphism)
 6.8.9     Steps to Creating a State Model
 ```
+- Intro Video
+  - Creation: 100%
+  - Reviewed: Yes
+  - Uploaded to YouTube: __No__
+- CSM vs ISM Video
+  - Creation: 100%
+  - Reviewed: Yes
+  - Uploaded to YouTube: __No__
 - Video
   - Creation: __0%__
   - Reviewed: __No__